| Title: | Generate test matrices |

 A

-with its absolute value, and replaces each
+diagonal element of B with its absolute value, and replaces each

 off-diagonal with the negative of the largest absolute value off-diagonal